rbisdorff/Digraph3/docSphinx/tutorial.rst

   * An ordered  dictionary **limitingQuantiles** of so far estimated *lower* (default) or *upper* quantile class limits for each frequency per criterion;
   * An ordered dictionary **historySizes** for keeping track of the number of evaluations seen so far per criterion.
 Missing data may make these sizes vary from criterion to criterion.

-An example Python session concerning 900 decision actions randomly generated from a *Cost-Benefit* Performance tableau model with 7 performance criteria  is shown hereafter:
+Below, an example Python session concerning 900 decision actions randomly generated from a *Cost-Benefit* Performance tableau model from which are also drawn the performances of actions *a1001* and *a1010* above.

     >>> from performanceQuantiles import PerformanceQuantiles
     >>> from randomPerfTabs import RandomCBPerformanceTableau